microsoft/LUIS-Samples/examples/demo-Upload-utterances-from-querylog/readme.md

 const LUIS_versionId = "<versionId>";
 ````
 ### Run the application
-Run the application from a terminal/command line with nodeJs.
+Run the application from a terminal/command line with Node.js.

 ````
 > node index.js